Tutor Handbook

 Purpose:

-• Conduct individual and small group tutoring sessions in which each student is actively involved in exploring and learning the material
+• Conduct small group tutoring sessions in which each student is actively involved in exploring and learning the material.

 • Review course concepts, provide alternate explanations, and offer multiple strategies for reviewing and reinforcing information.